-Avalon is now investigating the possibility of initiating development at Nechalacho as a small-scale producer of Neodymium- Praseodymium ("Nd-Pr") rich concentrates from near surface resources in the T-Zone and Tardiff Zones.
-A low-cost mining, crushing and ore-sorting operation is contemplated that has significant advantages over the already-approved Basal Zone Project development plan both from a cost and an environmental footprint standpoint.
-The barren waste rock generated from the ore-sorting process (being environmentally benign) would negate the need for the originally proposed aggregate quarry for site development and the process flowsheet would not involve extensive use of water or other chemical reagents
+Avalon and Cheetah are now investigating the possibility for Cheetah to initiate development at Nechalacho in the near term as a small-scale producer of Neodymium-Praseodymium ("Nd-Pr") rich concentrates from near surface resources in the T-Zone.
+A low-cost mining, crushing and oresorting operation is contemplated that has significant advantages over the already-approved Basal Zone Project development plan both from a cost and an environmental footprint standpoint.
+The barren waste rock generated from the ore-sorting process (being environmentally benign) would negate the need for the originally proposed aggregate quarry for site development and the process flowsheet would not involve extensive use of water or other chemical reagents.